 There are many waymarked routes throughout Europe all bearing the name ‘Camino de Santiago‘ and all converging on the city named after the Apostle St. James and known as Santiago de Compostela.
-This map illustrates the 12 main waymarked routes.
+There are many Camino routes, as shown on the Wise Pilgrim Camino Map.
+The map below illustrates 12 main waymarked routes.

 - Getting to the Camino Inglés